druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 **A riskier rule:**
 - Allocate 87.94% to stocks.
-Each year, withdraw 2.68% of starting portfolio + 2.96% of current portfolio.
+Each year, withdraw 2.68% of starting portfolio + 2.96% of current portfolio, *or* 3.3%, whichever is greater.
 - Starting spending: 5.64%
 - Average spending over 30-year retirement: 6.87% of starting portfolio
 - Worst-case spending: 2.87% of starting portfolio